pingcap/tispark/README.md

 - In addition, you can deploy and utilize tools from the Spark ecosystem for further data processing and manipulation on TiDB.
 For example, using TiSpark for data analysis and ETL; retrieving data from TiKV as a machine learning data source; generating reports from the scheduling system  and so on.

 TiSpark depends on the existence of TiKV clusters and PDs.
-It also needs to setup and use Spark clustering platform.
+It also needs to set up and use Spark clustering platform.

 A thin layer of TiSpark.
 Most of the logic is inside tikv-client library. https://github.com/pingcap/tispark/tree/master/tikv-client